M114 155 mm howitzer: Before and during World War II

-In 1939 the development began anew, by spring 1941 the first specimen was ready to be test-fired and immediately after passing them it was standardized on 15 May 1941 as Howitzer M1 on the Carriage M1.
-The howitzer itself differed from the older model by a lengthened barrel of 20 calibers and a new breech mechanism.
+In 1939 development began anew, by spring 1941 the first specimen was ready to be test-fired and immediately after passing those tests it was standardized, on 15 May 1941, as "Howitzer M1 on the Carriage M1".
+The howitzer itself differed from the older model by a longer barrel of 20 calibers and a new breech mechanism.
 Uniquely it was the sole 'slow-cone' interrupted screw mechanism to enter US service after 1920.

 The carriage was also used by the 4.5-inch gun M1.
 It went through a number of minor changes over time.
 The original Warner electric brakes were replaced by Westinghouse air brakes on the M1A1.
 Both the M1 and M1A1 carriages used a mid-axle firing pedestal that was extended by a ratchet mechanism.
 The M1A2 replaced the ratchet with a screw-jack system and also modified the traveling lock.
 The M1A1E1 carriage was intended for use in jungle and muddy terrain and replaced the wheels of the M1A1 with a free-wheeling tracked suspension, but the project was terminated after V-J Day without having reached production.
 The T-9 and T-10 carriages were projects using low-grade steel alloys that were canceled when no longer needed.
 The T-16 was a light-weight carriage using high-grade steel that was estimated to save some 1200 lb; work began in July 1945 and continued after the war, although nothing seems to have come from it.